xiaoxianyu-office/mm/Skills/Targeters/TargetedLocation.md

 ## Description
-Targets the location of the inherited targeted locations.
+Targets the inherited targeted locations.
 Useful for [Targets Filtering](/Skills/Metaskills#targets-filtering) by using [Targeter Options](/Skills/Targeters#targeter-options).

 ## Attributes
 >*This targeter has no attributes*